Welcome back to MYP Design

 Develop a range of ideas for different features, functions, and aesthetics of the product.

-Use the Morphological matrix format to ideate 5 different concepts for up to 5 distinct areas of the product.
+Use the Morphological matrix format to ideate 5 different concepts for 5 distinct areas of the product.

-Some areas to consider might be: Aesthetic styles, surface finishes, and function.
+Some areas to begin with might be: Aesthetic styles, surface finishes, and function.

 B4: Design Drawings